 It helps you live longer.

-According to researchers at Harvard University, those who engage in regular meditation practices tend to live up to 10 years longer than their counterparts who don’t participate in these types of exercises.
+According to researchers at Harvard University, those who engage in regular meditation practices tend to live up to 10 years longer than their counterparts who don’t participate in these exercises.

 It improves your health.